Skip to content

 2. Network with professional painters

-Talk to other contractors you know, industry contacts, previous colleagues, and anyone else you’ve met who would know professional painters.
-The more people you know in the industry, the more likely you’ll hear about potential subcontractors.
+To overcome the problem of where to look, talk to other contractors you know, industry contacts, previous colleagues, and any business owners who use professional painters.
+The more people you know in the industry, the more likely you’ll get good references.

 You can also join Facebook groups where painters in your area network and share job opportunities.
 To increase your odds, join other groups for trades and home service professionals—you might find painters looking for work there, too.